 When will the ePrivacy regulation arrive?

-Since a year-long transition period is also predicted for the ePrivacy regulation, there won’t be any need to reckon with an immediate implementation of the draft signed off by all participating countries.
+Since a year-long transition period is also predicted for the ePrivacy Regulation, there won’t be any need to reckon with an immediate implementation of the draft signed off by all participating countries.
 To which extent the draft will still be changed can’t yet be predicted.
 However, it’s fairly likely that this won’t remain as the final version.
 For 2022, France will assume the Council Presidency, taking over from Portugal and Germany, whose proposals failed.

 Criticism of the draft

-- More effort for users: The industry expects that users in the future will be overwhelmed by the amount of approvals that would be required by the ePR.
+- More effort for users: The industry expects that users in the future will be overwhelmed by the number of approvals that would be required by the ePR.
 This is assuming that for each individual transmission, a specific approval would have to be given.

 - Financing for online media at risk: The biggest point of criticism is that ad-financed online media are in danger.
 At the moment, there are individual blogs, newspaper websites, and other media in our business model that are dependent upon pop-up ads.
 Users don’t pay with monetary value, but instead through ad consumption.
 The number of pop-ups is based for the most part on data that’s collected by advertisers through tracking.
-If the ePrivacy regulation takes effect in its current form, then such advertisements would only be possible when paired with explicit approvals that most users probably would not give.
+If the ePrivacy Regulation takes effect in its current form, then such advertisements would only be possible when paired with explicit approvals that most users probably would not give.
 Parts of the online marketing industry are apprehensive that the free availability of information on the internet could be prevented.

 - No coherence with GDPR: There are contradictions visible with the GDPR.
 For this reason, the concerned organisations assume that the new regulation won’t bring more clarity in data protection for online communication, as envisaged by the European Commission, but rather lead to more legal uncertainty.
-Some are afraid that changes in the business model being made now for the GDPR will be changed even further in the future.
+Some are afraid that changes in the business model being made now for the GDPR will be changed even further in the future